coq/coq/doc/sphinx/addendum/generalized-rewriting.rst

 should be used to perform the rewriting.
-Contrary to the previous implementation, the tactic will always choose the first possible solution to the set of constraints generated by a rewrite and will not try to find *all* possible solutions to warn the user about.
+Contrary to the previous implementation, the tactic will always choose the first possible solution to the set of constraints generated by a rewrite and will not try to find *all* the possible solutions to warn the user about them.

 Commands and tactics